Evidence window

 THE EXAMINER TEST

-Can you produce a single authorization record that names who approved this chain, defines the aggregate scope of permitted actions across all agents, identifies the human accountable if the chain acts outside that scope, and documents what the chain actually did outside the model?
+Can you produce a single authorization record that names who approved this chain, defines the aggregate scope of permitted actions across all agents, identifies the human accountable if the chain acts outside that scope, and defines the boundary of what the chain is permitted to do outside the model?
 If any one of those four questions cannot be answered from the record, the Chain Authorization Gap exists in your environment.

 Governing scenario